NumberHound/web/about.md

 ## Data

 Data for all posts on NumberHound can be found in [Github repositories](https://github.com/NumberHound).
 The data in these repositories are continually updated, and new data is added whenever possible.
-Anyone is welcome to use this data for their own projects.
-Anything found in NumberHound's [Github repositories](https://github.com/NumberHound) can be used for other purposes in accordance with the repository license.
+This data is for educational purposes only and any other use of this data must be in compliance with the repository license.

 NumberHound Data topics: